Studio and Workshop Courses

 The content of the workshop course is the playful examination of the material and getting to know its structure and properties.
 In the process of working on a quite 'stubborn' material, the participants practice the sensible use of tools and creative methods.Copyright: © B. Baum

-The workshop internship will focus primarily on craft methods for building the models, applying and deepening familiar, tried-and-tested model-building techniques.
-During the model building process, new approaches and solutions to problems will also be developed in individual cases.
+The workshop internship will focus primarily on handicraft methods of manual model making.
+The participants learn and deepen tried and tested ones.
+During the model building process, new approaches and solutions to problems can also be developed in individual cases.